Top 5 2nd Quarter Trades of Ha - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, SPDR Dividend ETF has a price-earnings ratio of 16.85 and a price-book ratio of 2.49.
+In terms of valuation, iShares Core MSCI Total International Stock ETF has a price-earnings ratio of 11.82 and a price-book ratio of 1.53.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard FTSE Developed Markets ETF has a price-earnings ratio of 12.27 and a price-book ratio of 1.48.
+In terms of valuation, Vanguard Total International Stock has a price-earnings ratio of 11.73 and a price-book ratio of 1.49.

-During the quarter, Hanlon Investment Management, Inc. bought 63,900 shares of ARCA:VTV for a total holding of 91,883.
-The trade had a 2.05% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $140.35.
+Hardy Reed LLC reduced their investment in NAS:BNDX by 66,751 shares.
+The trade had a 0.66% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $50.4.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Value ETF has a price-earnings ratio of 16.18 and a price-book ratio of 2.65.
+In terms of valuation, Vanguard Total International Bond ETF has a price-earnings ratio of 5.45 and a price-book ratio of 1.76.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.